-I’m not sure about the requirements for angling at Fairplay pond on Plump Hill But will be doing some research next visit to find out the rules and requirements.
+I’m not sure about the requirements for angling at Fairplay pond on Plump Hill, but will do some research next visit to find out the rules and requirements.
 It appears to have jetty’s so somebody does fish there.

-Cannop ponds have fishing jetties used bt the Yorkley angling club, supposedly these are the best waters in the Forest of dean for angling.
-Day permits can be brought from the bank of the club bailiff or local fishing tackle shops.
+Cannop ponds have fishing jetties used by the Yorkley angling club.
+Supposedly these are the best waters in the Forest of dean for angling.
+You can purchase day permits from the bank, off the club bailiff, or local fishing tackle shops.
 Fish known to be in the ponds include Carp, Bream, Tench, Pike, Roach, Perch, Rudd and Chub.

-To fish in the rivers and canals of the UK you need to be in possession of a rod licence.
+To fish in the rivers and canals of the UK you need to own a rod licence.
 You need a rod fishing licence to fish for salmon, trout, freshwater fish, smelt or eel with a rod and line.
-Children under the age of 13 are exempt but rules apply otherwise.
+Children under the age of 13 are exempt, but rules apply otherwise.
 About Licences…